stefaan-coussement/Tab/doc/reference.md

 [top]: #top "back to the top of this page"
-[topics]: /doc/topics "back to the 'Topics' section"
+[topics]: /doc/topics.md#topics "back to the 'Topics' section"
 [reference]: #reference "back to the 'Reference' section"
+[logo]: /doc/img/tab-logo128.png "Tab logo"

 [cat-tab-object]: #cat-tab-object "more attributes and methods under 'Tab Object'"